node-red/designs/designs/graceful-shutdown/README.md

 ### User Experience and mock-up UI designs

+#### Flow developers

 In configuration panel of each flow, flow developers configure which node should be closed at the initial phase of graceful shutdown.
+These node are called *process initiator nodes*.

 ![Graceful Shutdown](./graceful-select-node.png)

+#### Flow users

+Graceful shutdown function is disabled if you doesn't enable it explicitly on the `$HOME/settings.js`.

-And, in `settings.js`, flow developers or users can configure whether graceful shutdown is enabled, and a duration of the graceful period.
+To use Graceful shutdown function, users should add following settings to enable graceful shutdown, and a duration of the graceful period.
 ```
-  gracefulShutdown: boolean,
+  gracefulShutdown: true,
-  gracefulPeriod: number # milliseconds
+  gracefulPeriod: 10000 # milliseconds
 ```

+Current implementation depends on the use of Node Messaging API.
+If all of following conditions are true, the runtime can't detect in-progress processes:
+- graceful shutdown is enabled in `settings.js`.
+- one or more process initiator nodes are checked in configuration panel of each flow
+- the flow contains nodes which doesn't use Node Messaging API, the runtime

+In this situation, users may experience following gliches:
+- The runtime wait a full graceful period, in spite of no in-progress processes.
+- The runtime prematurely shutdown, in spite of existing in-progress processes.

 ## Related Design Notes
 - [Node Messaging API](../node-messaging-api.md)